Little House on the Prairie is the catchall name for the franchise these days, despite it being only one of many books with different titles.

 In "Little Town in the Ozarks" 13 yr. old Rose feels plain-looking and later in her teens admits to herself about how she hated her chubby cheeks.

 Nightmare Fuel: Mostly in the form of the ridiculously varied and unpredictable dangers of living on the unsettled prairie.
 The whole family bedridden with malaria at the same time with no one around to help until the nearest neighbors happen to check on them; all the times anyone gets stranded out in a blizzard and nearly doesn't make it back (or actually doesn't, in some secondhand stories), especially when it's made clear just how close someone could be to shelter and not even know it; the tornadoes, the fire, and most of all the "grasshopper weather."
-And although there's an almost oppressively civilized, Victorian tone to a lot of the social interaction in the books, The Wild West creeps in here and there: the railroad workers in By the Shores of Silver Lake, particularly the mob that nearly attacks Pa; the story of a homesteader who left his farm briefly and came back to find a squatter there who shot him dead; and even Mrs. Brewster, the wife in the family Laura stays with when she's teaching school, who is so homesick and stir-crazy from isolation that she's become dysfunctional and abusive to her husband and threatens him with a butcher knife one night ("If I can't go home one way, I can another").
+And although there's an almost oppressively civilized, Victorian tone to a lot of the social interaction in the books, The Wild West creeps in here and there: the railroad workers in By the Shores of Silver Lake, particularly the mob that nearly attacks Pa; the story of a homesteader who left his farm briefly and came back to find a squatter there who shot him dead; and even Mrs. Brewster, the wife in the family Laura stays with when she's teaching school, who is so homesick and stir-crazy from isolation (and she's possibly bipolar, from the description) that she's become dysfunctional and abusive to her husband and threatens him with a butcher knife one night ("If I can't go home one way, I can another").

-Tear Jerker: The death of Laura's son, especially so close after her and Almanzo's diphtheria, which was followed by Almanzo having a stroke.
+The death of Laura's son, especially so close after her and Almanzo's diphtheria, which was followed by Almanzo having a stroke.
 Modern medical theory is that the baby was conceived too soon after the diphtheria and died as a result.

 Comes up again in the The Rose Years, when the Wilders attend the funeral of their hired man's infant son.
 Both Almanzo and Laura are wracked with grief, Laura admitting that what struck the the hardest was hearing the preacher read the baby's name—the Wilders' son died before they gave him one.